aau-claaudia/documentation/docs/guides/application_guides/docker/docker.md

-The following will guide you trough installing docker on your Strato instance.
+The following will guide you trough installing Docker on your Strato instance.

 1. Fetch the appropriate GPG key, to verify the integrity of the software
 ```